amadeuszblanik/amadeuszblanik/README.md

 ### 👋 Hi there,
-I am a Frontend Developer with highly skilled React, but my competitions go far beyond that.
+I am a Frontend Developer with highly skilled React and Angular, but my competitions go far beyond that.
 I selected modern and demanded skills that I use in my daily work.

 <img align='right' src="https://raw.githubusercontent.com/amadeuszblanik/amadeuszblanik/master/logo.svg" alt="logo" width="128"/>